 Kale is a super food!
 It is so packed full of nutrients that you just can’t ignore it in your garden.
 Kale plants are also super productive and very hardy.
 With a little planning and a simple hoop house for protection in the winter you can easily grow kale all year long.
 If you grow kale in the winter you get the added bonus of eating the best tasting kale you will ever eat.
 The cold temperatures sweeten the kale up and turn it into a whole new veggie!

 So there you have it!
-My list of the 5 most important crops for a self sufficient gardener!
+My list of The 5 Best Crops for Self Sufficient Gardeners!
 Do you agree or disagree with my list?
 What did I leave out?
 Let’s talk about it in the comment section below.
+Which do you consider to be The 5 Best Crops for Self Sufficient Gardeners?

 September is National Preparedness Month and The Prepared Bloggers are at it again!